carolineruth0/Eye-Exercise/README.md

 Title: Eye Exercise

 Description: This project shows two eyes that follow the curser wherever it moves on the page.
 The eye balls are the only part that move.
-The files in this project contain code provided by the Full Stack Development with MERN course.
+The files in this project contain code provided by the Full Stack Development with MERN course with edits by me.

 How to run: Download and then drag and drop the HTML file on the browser.